TheWaWaR/play-rsa/README.md

 ```
 $ cargo run -- --help
 play-rsa 0.1.0
-Sign/Verify: Padding Scheme use PKCS1v15 and hash function use ripemd160.
+Sign/Verify: Padding Scheme use PKCS1v15 and hash function use sha2_256.
 Encrypt/Decrypt: Padding
 Scheme use PKCS1v15

 USAGE:
     play-rsa <SUBCOMMAND>

 SUBCOMMANDS:
     decrypt            Decrypt a ciphertext use private key, output the message
     encrypt            Encrypt a message use public key, output the ciphertext (hex format)
+    gen-private-key    Generate a random private key (pkcs1 pem format)
     help               Print this message or the help of the given subcommand(s)
-    sign             Sign (use RIPEMD160 hash) a message use private key, output the signature
+    sign               Sign a message use private key, output the signature (hex format)
-                         (hex format)
     to-public-key      Generate public key from a private key (pkcs1 pem format)
     verify             Verify a message use public key
 ```

 ## Export private/public key from gpg key